Automattic/jetpack/packages/README.md

 - create and push a new `v5.6.7` tag in the package repository.
 - reset the local repository to its original state and clean up.

+## Unit Tests
+You may run unit tests locally for any given package by running `composer phpunit` within the package directory or via Jetpack Docker with the command `yarn docker:phpunit:package` for all package unit tests or `yarn docker:phpunit:package packagename` for a specific one.

 ## Should my code be in a Package?

 Not sure if your code should be in a Package?
 Here are some general guidelines we follow when deciding: